napsterkr/coroutines-Sample-Assignment/README.md

 ### How do I get set up? ###

 ### Summary of set up:- ###
-  -> Download the source code
+  *  Download the source code
-  -> Setup using android studio
+  *  Setup using android studio

-Delivery
-App will fetch data from Api and show it in list and on item click will show location on google map

 ### PreRequisites ###
 * Android Studio: 3.4.2 or above